joseeden/KodeKloud_Engineer_Labs/Tasks_Kubernetes/Level_2/Lab_011_Fix_issue_with_LAMP_Environment_in_Kubernetes.md

 -rw-r--r--    1 root     root           435 Aug 12 07:37 index.php
 ```

 Check the index.app file.
-Here we can see that there's some typo error here.
+Here we can see that there's some typo error.
 Edit this to match the variables specified in the instructions/requirements.

 ```bash
 thor@jump_host ~$ k exec -it $POD -c $HTTP -- sh